Yamnuska Wolfdog Sanctuary

 Meet the Wolfdogs at the Yamnuska Wolfdog Sanctuary

-The Yamnuska Wolfdog Sanctuary is a nonprofit organization that takes in rescue wolfdogs, from the high content wolfdog to the low content wolfdog.
-These are wolfdogs who have been otherwise neglected, displaced, or abandoned.
+The Yamnuska Wolfdog Sanctuary is a non-profit organization that takes in rescued wolfdogs, from the high content wolfdog to the low content wolfdog.
+These are wolfdogs who have been otherwise neglected, displaced, surrendered by their owners, or abandoned.

 Located an hour east of Banff, Yamnuska Wolfdog Sanctuary in Cochrane, Alberta Canada offers visitor tours where it’s possible to walk through the sanctuary and even interact with the wolfdogs.